Truvada Bone Loss & Kidney Failure Lawsuit

 Kidney disease (also known as total kidney failure): to survive, patients require a transplant and/or dialysis.

 Fanconi Syndrome: impaired kidney tubule function affects the urine’s chemical makeup.
-Abnormalities including proteinuria, abnormal protein levels in the urine.
+Abnormalities include proteinuria, abnormal protein levels in the urine.
 Fanconi Syndrome can lead to kidney damage and bone loss.

 Abnormal protein levels in the urine